SeaDve/scripts/README.md

 skips them when the files are not found.
 It also opens gedit to ask for release notes which will be written automatically to the metainfo file.
 It is also skipped when either the file is not found or cancelled.
-Finally, the changes are committed and pushed when not cancelled.
-The release notes are also printed in the terminal for other purposes.
+Finally, the changes are committed and pushed when permitted.
+The release notes is automatically copied to the clipboard or print if copying failed.